Tax Levy

 Why It Matters

 It also matters because readers often hear “lien” and “levy” used as if they mean the same thing.
 They do not.
-Learning the distinction helps make IRS enforcement vocabulary less opaque.
+Learning the distinction makes the IRS collection vocabulary much clearer.

 Where It Appears in a Real Tax Workflow